About the course

 - evidence of motivation for and understanding of the proposed area of study

 - the ability to present a reasoned case in English

 - the feasibility of successfully completing the project in the time available for the course (a maximum of 4 years for full-time students or eight years for part-time students)

 - commitment to the subject, beyond the requirements of the degree course

 - the ability to absorb new ideas, often presented abstractly, at a rapid pace.

 It will be normal for your ideas to subsequently change in some ways as you investigate the evidence and develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this moment.

-Two essays of 2,000 words each
+Two essays, a maximum of 2,000 words each

 Academic essays or other writing samples from your most recent qualification are required.
-Longer should have a section of the requisite length clearly highlighted.
+Longer works should have a section of the requisite length clearly highlighted.
 Where necessary a cover note may be attached, placing an extract in a larger context.

 At least one piece of work should relate closely to the proposed area of study.
 The word count does not need to include any bibliography or brief footnotes.